 Managing your online reputation is every bit as important, if not more than, advertising your company’s name.
-Unfortunately, it takes hours to search the web for posts, news stories and reviews that impact your company.
+Unfortunately, it takes hours to search the web for posts, news stories, and reviews that impact your company.

 Particularly amusing is this recipe to send a fake phone call to help the creator escape from awkward conversations.
-The possibilities for these recipes are nearly endless as users have access to over 100 channels including WordPress, Feeds, Blog, Facebook, Twitter and Reddit and several possibilities for connecting to other channels with each.
+The possibilities for these recipes are nearly endless as users have access to over 100 channels including WordPress, Feeds, Blog, Facebook, Twitter, Reddit, and several possibilities for connecting to other channels with each.

 Using this new service, you can set up an automated task that saves time with your social media posts.
-For instance, if you add a post to your Facebook page, it can be instantly posted to your Twitter account, Foursquare and other social media automatically without the need to log in and post to each account separately.
+For instance, if you add a post to your Facebook page, it can be instantly posted to your Twitter account, Foursquare, and other social media without the need to log in and post to each account separately.

-More importantly, IFTTT can be used to monitor and track what people are saying about you and your industry in real time.
-If a competitor has a blog, you can keep tabs by subscribing to the RSS feed and then have IFTTT send you a text every time a new post mentioning certain keywords is added while ignoring irrelevant posts.
+More importantly, IFTTT can monitor and track what people are saying about you and your industry in real-time.
+If a competitor has a blog, you can keep tabs by subscribing to the RSS feed.
+Then, have IFTTT send you a text every time a new post mentioning certain keywords is added while ignoring irrelevant posts.

 This service isn’t just limited to reputation management.
 It can make all aspects of your life more convenient.
-For example, if you lose your phone constantly because you turn off the ringer for meetings, you can set it to automatically increase the volume to 100% when it receives a text message with a key phrase.
+For example, if you lose your phone constantly because you turn off the ringer for meetings, set it to automatically increase the volume to 100% when it receives a text message with a key phrase.

-These Google services can be used to track when your name, company or employees are mentioned on the internet, as well as any other search term you choose.
+These Google services can be used to track when your name, company, or employees are mentioned on the internet, as well as any other search term you choose.
 You can set these alerts to arrive in your inbox at specified intervals or as they happen.
 You must have a Google account to use it, but it is very easy, very thorough with its results and you can set up as many alerts as you like.

 If you are creative you can track other important mentions as well.
 For instance, a posting of your email or phone number may be every bit as important as mentions of your company name or employees.
 You can narrow your search by using search operators such as quotation marks, the minus sign to exclude words or sites, or an ampersand to search closely connected terms.
 Google’s support page has a cheat sheet of sorts to explain how to use these different search tricks.

 Talkwalker is meant to be a filterable alternative to Google Alerts.
-Just enter a keyword and the site will periodically crawl the web and email you with new notification when your term shows up on social media sites and other areas of the internet.
+Just enter a keyword and the site periodically crawls the web and email you with new notifications when your term shows up on social media sites and other areas of the internet.

-This is an exceedingly neat trick to gauge consumers’ impressions of your business as they use Google.
+An exceedingly neat trick to gauge consumers’ impressions of your business as they use Google.
 As Google users type in a phrase, search suggestions appear in a dropdown box underneath their search term.
 This is most often the first impression that a consumer will have of your business.

-Ubersuggest.org provides a free detailed report of the possible search suggestions that will appear as a user types in terms.
-For an example of how this works, go to their site and type in “RipOff Report” to see the massive list of intuitively negative returns such as “ripoff report scam” and “ripoff report banned.”
+These search suggestions can sidetrack a person who is attempting to find contact information to negative sites and reviews.
+Ubersuggest.org provides a free detailed report of the possible search suggestions that appear as users type in terms.
+For an example of how this works, go to their site.
+Type in “RipOff Report” to see the massive list of intuitively negative returns such as “ripoff report scam” and “ripoff report banned.”

-Topsy will help you see how certain search terms trend on Twitter and across the web.
-It is a far more powerful search engine that Twitter’s included search function.
-You can search by #hashtags, simple phases, words, your name and your company name.
+Topsy can help you see how certain search terms trend on Twitter and across the web.
+It is a far more powerful search engine than Twitter’s included search function.
+You can search by #hashtags, simple phrases, words, your name, and your company name.

 6. Tweet Alarm